sastix/cms/README.md

 - Multi-node support for scaling

 ## Easy start using docker
 At first you will need to have installed docker and docker-compose.
-Under ubuntu this can be done using commands:
+Under ubuntu this can be done using these commands:
 ```
 $ sudo apt  install docker.io
 $ sudo apt install docker-compose